NaluKit/malio/README.md

 This annotation can be used on any type of a field.

+#### RegExp

+The annotation indicates that the value of the variable will be tested against the regular expression - if the value of the variable should is not null.

+This annotation can only be used on fields of type **String**.

+#### Size

+The annotation indicates that the size of a collection.
+It takes minimal and maximal number of entries - if the value of the variable should is not null.

+This annotation can only be used on fields of type **Collection**.

 #### Whitelist

 The annotation accepts a list of String values that are allowed for the field.
 The constrain will look for the String